 There’s something rather seductive about genuinely rebellious individuals.
 Those who march to the beat of their own drum and refuse to do what they are told, in order to make a stance and shake up an authoritative regime, can make the most interesting and refreshing of characters.

 During my visit to the last royal city of Myanmar (Mandalay), I met three gentlemen famous for giving a cheeky middle finger with verifiable valour, the controversial comedian trio known as; ‘The Moustache Brothers.’

-British comics have been known to make a living, forging a successful career out of political piss-taking with satirical shows and countless stand-up comic free for all, where no one is safe – not even the Queen (my Thai friends have a hard time wrapping their heads around that privilege!).
+British comics have been known to make a living, forging a successful career out of political piss-taking with satirical shows and countless stand-up comics free for all, where no one is safe – not even the Queen (my Thai friends have a hard time wrapping their heads around that privilege!).

 No biggie, right?

 Imagine that your country is led by a brutal military regime.
-Envisage your people getting beaten (or even killed) on the streets for protests merely requesting a fair voting system.
+Envisage your people getting beaten to a pulp (or even killed) on the streets for protests merely requesting a fair voting system.
 Try to conceptualise the likes of Ricky Gervais getting locked up for several years, for just cracking a few jokes about the antics of your current government.

 Would you dare to speak out then?